DigitalPhonetics/IMS-Toucan/README.md

 To build a new
 *InferenceInterface*, which you can then use for super simple inference, we're going to use an existing one as template again.
-If you use multi-speaker, take the LibriTTS ones as template, otherwise take any other one.
-Make a copy of the *InferenceInterface*.
+Make a copy of the
+*InferenceInterface*.
 Change the name of the class in the copy and change the paths to the models to use the trained models of your choice.
 Instantiate the model with the same hyperparameters that you used when you created it in the corresponding training pipeline.
 The last thing to check is the language that you supply to the text frontend.
 Make sure